api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/index.md

 Complete the signup process and name your workspace.

-Workspaces provides you with a way to invite other users to help or collaborate with integrations and deployments.
+Workspaces provide you with a way to invite other users to help or collaborate with integrations and deployments.
 This makes it easy to manage your Airnodes as a team or to outsource the process while still maintaining control over your integrations and deployments.

 > ![ChainAPI3](./src/2a.png) _To change the name of your workspace in the
-> future, click on name on the top-left of the dashboard_
+> future, click on **Name** on the top-left of the dashboard_

 Within ChainAPI you will be able to create and manage your integrations or Airnode deployments by navigating to the **Integrations** or **Deploy**